NishanthPalani/Phonepe_Pulse_Data_Visualization/README.md

 1. Technologies used
 1. Libraries used
 1. Features
-1. Usage Geo India map visualization
+1. Usage of Geo India map visualization
 1. Data Analysis using Streeamlit and Plotly